 72. Reduce the opportunities for Judges to become monsters of the courtroom especially in parish court.
 Too many of them are self imposing self made laws.
 No judge should force someone to sign their rights away by usurping their power

-74. Street traffic cops are becoming a burden to Jamaicans.
+74. Street traffic cops are becoming a burden to Jamaicans by simply being aggressive in how tickets are issued and the public dealt with.
 In USA and other counterparts the first time seeing a back light a police gives you a warning for example, They understand you cant just see your back light going while driving.

 75. There needs to be night school for drivers who commit traffic offences.
 When licenses get really revoked and offenders have to go back to school, then things will be different.